Jake Sulpice

 • How to seek help with programming-related errors

-• Which resources to follow to achieve my goals
+• Where to find resources to help achieve my goals

-• How tremendously gracious the dev community is with helping struggling newbies
+• How tremendously gracious the developer community is at helping a struggling new guy

 Special Thanks

 If you made it this far, thanks for reading.
-I didn’t know how much I was going to write with this, but this was a really important project of mine that consumed around 12 hours every day for a month and taught me some amazing lessons that will stay with me for my whole life.
+I wasn’t sure how much I was going to write about this, but this was a really important project of mine that consumed around 12 hours every day for a month and taught me some amazing lessons that will stay with me for my whole life.

-Most importantly, thank you to my amazing girlfriend, Selene, who supported me day in and day out every step of the way.
-You encouraged me beyond words and helped me believe in myself when I doubted if I could even get the site working to begin with.
-You listened to me talk about it every single day nonstop, and I know that must have been annoying after the first week, if that.
-If you weren’t by my side to listen to me vent that night about if this is even worth anything, I wouldn’t have come to these positive conclusions at all and would have seen this whole thing as a complete failure on my part.
+Most importantly, thank you to my wonderful girlfriend, Selene, who supported me day in and day out every step of the way.
+You encouraged me beyond words and helped me believe in myself when I doubted if I could get the site working to begin with.
+You listened to me talk about it every single day nonstop, and I know that must have been annoying after the third day, if that.
+If you weren’t by my side to listen to me vent that night about whether this was worth anything, I wouldn’t have come to these positive conclusions at all and would have seen this whole thing as a complete failure on my part.
 I love you so much.

-Huge thank you to my family for seeing how much this meant to me and encouraging me to reach my goals.
-I know I’ve been spending a whole lot of time in my room working on this for a while now, but you and I both know it’s rare of me to be able to focus on something with this intensity for longer than like a day or two.
-Mom, dad, and Camille, I love you all.
+Huge thanks to my family for seeing how much this meant to me and encouraging me throughout.
+I know I’ve been spending a lot of time working on this for a while now, but you and I both recognize it’s rare of me to focus on something with this intensity for longer than a week or two.

 I also want to extend my thanks to creature on the Freenode IRC server for offering to take time out of his schedule to teach me via Skype about how to solve a specific problem I was running into.
-For multiple days in a row, you gave suggestions and advice to me in the Rails channel during your busy work schedule, and I greatly appreciate everything you’ve assisted me with.
+For multiple days in a row, you offered suggestions and advice to me in the Rails channel during your busy workday, and I appreciate everything you’ve assisted me with.

-Even though you all probably aren’t reading this, shoutout to the people on Reddit who visited the website and gave encouragement and feedback.
-I probably wouldn’t have continued with the project if the response on the hiphop subreddit wasn’t overwhelmingly positive from those who commented on it, and in turn, wouldn’t have found out what I know now.
-The same goes for the handful of devs on the Rails subreddit who searched the site for bugs and errors I may have missed.
+Even though you all probably aren’t reading this, big thank you to everyone who visited the website and gave encouragement and feedback.
+I wouldn’t have continued with the project if the response wasn’t overwhelmingly positive from those who gave comment, and wouldn’t know what I know now.
+The same goes for the handful of Rails developers who searched the site for bugs and errors I might have missed.
+I appreciate you all more than I can express in writing.